 Financial Statements and Cash Flow

-Personal Guarantee & Personal Assets
+Personal Guarantee and Personal Assets

-Even though LLCs offer limited liability protection — meaning your personal assets are usually shielded from business debts — many lenders will still ask for a personal guarantee.
+Even though LLCs offer limited liability protection, meaning your personal assets are usually shielded from business debts, many lenders will still ask for a personal guarantee.
 So, if your LLC can't repay the loan, you'll be personally responsible for making up the difference.

 In some cases, lenders may require you to put up personal assets — such as your home, car, or personal savings — as collateral for the loan.
 This is particularly common with small business loans or if your business doesn't have a long financial history.